 Me: Nay? (yes in Korean)

-I went to pay for the food and on a full stomach my Korean language skills came back to me and I could ask her how much.
-I expected to pay around 20,000
+I went to pay for the food and on a full stomach my Korean language skills came back to me and I asked her how much.
+I expected to pay around 20,000-30,000

 w (about $20 American) but she said “mon won.”
 10,000won, about $10 dollars?!
 I thought I had misheard her, my own recurring theme for me in Korea, but I handed her 10,000 w with a big question mark over my head and she just laughed and told me I was correct.

 I know many people, when moving to South Korea, are on high-alert for less than honest merchants and stand-offish strangers but the kindness and sincerity that I find in every shop and restaurant in South Korea continues to astound me.
 I feel so comfortable eating out and shopping here in this wonderful country.
 I know people who get on a numbered bus from Pyeongtaek station and ride it to it’s end to see where it leads.
 Others will walk right into shops in dark alleyways, that could be pretty dangerous back in the United States, and find the most lovely Mom & Pop shops full of odd and ends here in South Korea.
 I hope this post encourages you to go out on your own adventure and give anything and everything a try.